This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 - You have a high fever or behavior changes that concern you.

 Contact your healthcare provider if:

 - You have questions or concerns about the hepatitis B vaccine.

 Apply a warm compress

-to the area to relieve swelling and pain.
+to the area where you got the vaccine to relieve swelling and pain.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.